star-reader/star-reader/README.md

 - 🌱 Presently, I am learning Dart and Flutter.
 It's truly fascinating about the multi-platform development!
 - 💬 Feel free to ask me about **anything** !
 - 📫 Ways to reach me: Email me at `jinch2287@outlook.com`.
 If you have WeChat, QQ, Discord, or Telegram, feel free to add me as friends.
 - ⚡ Fun Fact: I have numerous hobbies.
 I enjoy coding and also love photography, running, swimming, and watching movies in my free time.
-I'm also a furry, loving cute things!
+I'm also **a furry**, loving cute things!

 ## My Tech Stack 💻